karlhepler/karlhepler.github.io/content/posts/prioritizing-technical-debt.md

 ## Hypothetical

-Software engineering teams are not able to take advantage of the _typical_ approach to prioritizing technical debt reduction, in which a predetermined percentage of their overall capacity is "taken off the top" and reserved for non-functional work.
+Software engineering teams are not able to take advantage of the _typical_ approach to prioritizing the reduction of technical debt, in which a predetermined percentage of their overall capacity is "taken off the top" and reserved for non-functional work.

 In other words, 100% of each team's budgeted capacity for upcoming work has been allocated for feature development with no room for anything else.
 In